Azukiro/PVZGot/README.md

 # Plants Vs Zombies : Games of Thrones Edition

-We realized for our DUT a game inspired by Plants Vs Zombies on the theme of Games of Thrones.
+We realized for our HND (DUT in french) a game inspired by Plants Vs Zombies on the visual theme of Games of Thrones.